 Music

 Music at our school is very important.
-On a weekly basis, each class is taught Music by a specialist Music Teacher.
+On a weekly basis, each class is taught Music.
 In line with the new curriculum for Music, the children learn musical skills through an integrated, practical, exploratory and child-led approach to musical learning, through performing, composing, listening and appraising.
 The lessons are interrelated and thread through the units and years, to encourage the development of musical skills as the learning progresses through listening and appraising, differing musical activities (including creating and exploring) and performing.

 The musical learning is built around pulse, rhythm, pitch, tempo, dynamics, timbre, texture, structure and notation.
 These dimensions are at the centre of all the learning.